KCL-BMEIS/OOP/week1.md

 <br>

-The terminal is an application that allows you to enter _commands_ and displays their output
+The terminal is an application that allows you to enter _commands_ and view their output

 --